LinkedInLearning/hands-on-sql-3086685/README.md

-# COURSENAME
+# Hands-On Introduction: SQL
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Hands-On Introduction: SQL .
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Hands-On Introduction: SQL ][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+Join instructor Deepa Maddala as she uses hands-on lessons to teach you the tools, techniques, and know-how that you need to start using SQL from day one.
+Deepa guides you through using the Select statement to fetch and filter data, creating and adding to tables and data, modifying existing tables, and what to use in different scenarios.
+She includes simple examples with each topic she covers.<br><br>The best way to learn a language is to use it in practice.
+That’s why this course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the [Using GitHub Codespaces with this course][gcs-video-url] video to learn how to get started.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.